c20d-us/TootRSS/README.md

 * You will need active and valid AWS access credentials for an account that can contain a DynamoDB Table.
 You can find instructions on how to set up an appropriate IAM user in the AWS documentation.
 * TootRSS requires read and write access to a properly structured DynamoDB table.
   * If the DynamoDB table does not exist, it will be created if the `-m` or `--make_table` flag has been specified on the command line.
+* You will need an active Mastodon account, and you must generate an access token that will allow the TootRSS utility to post on your behalf.
+A good tutorial that includes the steps to do this is [here.](https://medium.com/@martin.heinz/getting-started-with-mastodon-api-in-python-9f105309ed43)
 ## Configuration Settings

 All configuration settings required for the utility are stored in the file `./settings/_settings.py`.
 All variables defined in the settings file can be overriden by providing an identical variable in the local environment.
 Variables defined in the environment take precendence.